oldorkestr/SG/README.md

-# SG_VotingSystem
+# SG
-Voting system for Students government of LNU
+Students government of LNU